brook-slagle/hugo_brook_slagle/content/portfolio.md

 	- Served customers by completing secure and accurate transactions such as deposits, as well as maintaining a balanced tender/drawer through many transactions.
 	- Identified fraudulent activity as well as other possible avenues of loss for Great Western Bank.
 	- Provide a phenomenal banking experience for the customer by being friendly and helpful.

+### Projects
+- brook-slagle website - This is the website you are currently reading off of.
+It is built with Hugo with an entirely custom frontend.
+- python scripts - Various python scripts from quick building a QR code, mapping to google, health/body tracker, and more
+- my-wave-portal – A Ethereum/Solidity based smart contract backend with React.js front end.
+It’s a web application that can handle simple blockchain transactions.
+- build-a-board – An Assembly application for building a longboard.

+### Campus Involvements / Activities
+- DSU - Dakota Skate Club, Founder and President: 2021 - Present
+- DSU - Cooking and Guardening Club, Member: 2021 - Present
+- DSU - Offensive Security Club, Member: 2021 - 2022
+- DSU - Collegiate Entrepreneurial Organization (CEO) Club, Member: 2020 - 2022